 Poles have basically the same straightforward reasons for choosing banks as consumers studied in other countries, and very clear ideas as to how the banks could treat them better.
 Because of the Polish economy's history and current state of transition, reputation and pricing concerns may be more important to consumers in Poland than in other countries.
-They are still events and from their relatively slow take-up of more innovative products, that the banks and the banks and the identification of specific purchase-decision criteria should the banks with meaningful variables for better segmenting and targeting of the banks with meaningful variables for better segmenting and targeting of the banks.
+They are still relatively conservative in adopting new financial products but are showing that they accept the reallocation of financial responsibility from the State to themselves as individuals, and are looking for the best ways of managing their inflationbombarded funds.
+It appears, from their comments and from their relatively slow take-up of more innovative products, that the banks have not used particularly effective marketing strategies.
+However, the clear indication of benefits sought from banks and the identification of specific purchase-decision criteria should provide the banks with meaningful variables for better segmenting and targeting of the financial services market in Poland.